riy/degraph/documentation.md

 #### Excluding Jar Files ####

 Include and exclude work on fully qualified class names.
 This means if you write the tests as described above all the 3rd party libs in your classpath will still get analyzed, just to be excluded from the dependency graph.
 But most of the time we just want to check our own code.
 If this is the case you can use `noJars`, which will exclude everything from the classpath, that does end on `.jar`.
 This should speed up many tests just fine.

+#### Printing Graphml on Testfailures ####

+If you have test failures you probably want to look at the problem using the visualization of Degraph.
+Until recently you had to start the commandline tool for this, including creating a configuration that matches you test.
+Beginning with release 0.1.1 you can add a call to 'printTo' with a path as parameter.
+Like so

+    classpath
+        .printTo("degraphTestResult.graphml")
+	    .withSlicing("layer", "de.schauderhaft.app.*.(*).**")
+	        .allow(oneOf( "persistence", "gui"), "domain")

 ### Java Constraints DSL ###